benlagreca02/Metroid-II-RL/README.md

         - [ ] Use RAM mappings to calculate more useful info (particularly health)
         - [x] Implement `game_over` function to check if agent is dead
         - [ ] Improve `game_over` to check health, may be slightly faster
-        - [ ] implement `game_area_mapping` potentially, so that all "samus"
-          tiles are treated the same, or all "floor" tiles are treated the same (maps tiles, to other tiles)
         - [x] Integrate and verify the RAM mappings
         - [ ] Make a pull request for PyBoy
     - [ ] Determine and implement all possible button combos for "actions" (may